thingsiplay/yt-dlp-lemon/README.md

 option `-e`:

 (_NOTE: Chapter marks seem not to be added with `-e` or `-E` .
 Reportedly this works with ffmpeg 6.0 or older, but not with 6.1.
-Hopefully this problem is resolved with ffmpeg 7.0. ffmpeg is the software used by yt-dlp itself._)
+I compiled and tested with ffmpeg 7.0.1, but it seems to be not working either. ffmpeg is the software used by yt-dlp itself._)

 ```bash
 ytdl -I -m 160 -e https://youtu.be/jNQXAC9IVRw